gt10i/CutCopyPasteDELETE/README.md

 - `cutCopyPasteDelete.deleteLineIfNoSeletion.enabled`

-    When enabled will delete a whole line when the caret is placed on whitespace
+    If enabled, will delete the whole line when the caret is placed on whitespace.
+If `deleteWordUnderTheCaret` is disabled, will delete lines when right clicking on words too

 - `cutCopyPasteDelete.deleteLineIfNoSeletion.emptyLine.enabled`

     This is a modification to `deleteLineIfNoSeletion`.
-If enabled empty the line instead of deleting it
+If enabled, empties the line instead of deleting it

 - `cutCopyPasteDelete.trim.left.enabled`

-    If enabled will trim all whitespace left of the word or selected text
+    If enabled, will trim all whitespace to the left of the word or selected text

 - `cutCopyPasteDelete.trim.left.leaveOneSpace`

-    If enabled will leave one whitespace after trimming to the left of the word or selected text
+    If enabled, will leave one whitespace after trimming to the left of the word or selected text

 - `cutCopyPasteDelete.trim.right.enabled`

-    If enabled will trim all whitespace right of the word or selected text
+    If enabled, will trim all whitespace to the right of the word or selected text

 - `cutCopyPasteDelete.trim.right.leaveOneSpace`

-    If enabled will leave one whitespace after trimming to the right of the word or selected text
+    If enabled, will leave one whitespace after trimming to the right of the word or selected text

 ## Known Issues